-For 2014, instead of always worrying about the quantity, focus on the relationships you have with your contacts and clients.
+For this year, instead of always worrying about the quantity, focus on the relationships you have with your contacts and clients.
 This will get you further, and in the end, the numbers will come.
 If you spend time getting to know your contacts, rather than just using them as a means to an end, they will probably place your clients in more stories.
 When building relationships, try to think about longevity, instead of, what you need in this exact moment.

 Set boundaries with your cell phone

 One of the biggest complaints I hear from new publicists is that they feel like they are on call 24/7.
 It doesn’t have to be this way.
 In PR, things usually aren’t life or death.
 If you don’t respond to that e-mail until tomorrow morning, the world won’t end.
 If you don’t set these boundaries, you will burn out very quickly, and that isn’t good for your professional or personal life.

 I am the biggest proponent of treating yourself.
 A lot of times we dwell on all of the things that didn’t go right, and we never celebrate our achievements.
 Switch around your mentality.
 Instead of letting a bad day stop you dead in your tracks, brush it off, and move on quickly.
 However, if something good happened, dwell on that, and take time to celebrate.

 Did you just book your client on the Today Show?
 You deserve a pedicure or massage.
 Did your client just send your boss a glowing e-mail about their campaign?
 Take yourself out to a fancy dinner with friends.
 Celebrating your victories, gives you something to look forward to, and this will help you stay motivated all year long.

 Invest in professional education